 Pause and resume an automation

-Once an automation has been Run, you will have the ability to Pause it.
-Pausing will prevent the following scheduled emails in the automation from being sent.
+Once an automation has been Run, you can Pause it.
+Pausing will prevent the scheduled emails in the automation from being sent.
 After clicking Pause, you'll be prompted to confirm:

 While the automation is paused, you will be able to edit the "time delay" for that email to change when it will be sent once you resume.

 📌 Note: You'll be able to leave an automation paused for 30 days.
 When an automation is paused for longer than 30 days, it is automatically moved to the "Ended" status.